atwalharry7/atwalharry7.github.io/_posts/2024-12-21-first-post.md

 ---
-title:  "project"
+title:  "first post"
 date:   2024-12-24 07:40:59 -0500
-# tags: My blog
 is_post: true
 layout: post
 tags: update
 permalink: /blog/project
 ---
+# My First Post

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.